Blog Article

 Posted on: March 20th, 2021

 Las Vegas may be best known for its nightlife, but its natural surroundings are just as notable.
-Las Vegas is surrounded by some of the top recreational areas in the United States, including the famous Hoover Dam and the Lake Mead National Recreation Area, the oldest and largest national recreation area in the country.
+Las Vegas is surrounded by some of the top recreational areas in the United States, including the famous Hoover Dam and the Lake Mead National Recreation Area, the country’s oldest and largest national recreation area.
 From kayaking to hiking and more adrenaline-pumping activities, consider these options for enjoying the city’s surrounding beautiful natural places.

 1. Kayak the Colorado River